 With recent talk of a possible (probable?)
 Kinks reunion, I feel compelled to share my experience with one of my all-time favorite rock icons, Ray Davies.
 He is one of the handful of rock artists who has mastered multiple mediums – music, performance, writing – and who brought his own style of defiance and craftsmanship to each one.

 My older sister was a Kinks fan, so I had been exposed to their music when I was very young.
 I recall hearing her play 45’s of “You Really Got Me” and “All Day and All of the Night”.
 Good beat and you could dance to them.
-Some people recall events or people from their early childhood…I remember music.
+Some people recall events or places from their early childhood…I remember music.

 Perhaps I was a distant fan of the Kinks, or a fan of the familiar, much as I was a Beatles or Jimi Hendrix fan.
 But I still knew the lyrics to all of their hit songs and sang along when one came on the radio.
 We all know “Lola” and “Celluloid Heroes”, right?
 While many of the popular rock bands of the era are forever locked in that time period, Kinks music endures.